jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 end
 {% endhighlight %}

-I wrote a BackupServer (a GenServer) that synchronizes taking a database snapshot or journaling a command (only one at a time and in the order requested).
+I wrote a BackupServer (a GenServer - not shown) that synchronizes taking a database snapshot or journaling a command (only one at a time and in the order requested).

 Now back to queries and how they are cached.
 I wrote a macro to wrap GenServer calls that I want cached (caching yielded sub-micro second REST API response times!)